Skip to content

 Something more pressing takes precedence.

-Often this looks like you have a ‘hotter’ prospect.
+Often this looks like you have a hotter’ prospect or new lead.

 Other times, you’re ‘putting out fires’ and client concerns.